sourcegraph/careers/job-descriptions/software-engineer.md

 ### About the company

-Sourcegraph is building a better, smarter foundation for software development.
-The innovations of the future will all rely on code and by empowering software developers today we can literally bring the future sooner.
+At Sourcegraph, we are building a better, smarter foundation for software development.
+The innovations of the future will all rely on code.
+By empowering software developers today, we can literally bring the future sooner.

 We have already built the world's best [code search](https://about.sourcegraph.com/docs/search/) that is used and loved by large and small engineering organizations across the world.
-[Sourcegraph's browser extensions](https://about.sourcegraph.com/product/browser) provide IDE-like code intelligence (e.g. hover tooltips, go to definition, find references, and much more) in your code host, in code review, and everywhere you read code.
+[Sourcegraph](https://about.sourcegraph.com/product/server) and our [browser extensions](https://about.sourcegraph.com/product/browser) provide IDE-like code intelligence (e.g. hover tooltips, go to definition, find references, and much more) in your code host, in code review, and everywhere you read code.

 Read [our blog](https://about.sourcegraph.com/blog/) to see what more we have been working on recently and read [our master plan](https://sourcegraph.com/plan) to see where we are going!